Mozer/wav2lip_extension/README.md

 ## News
+- 2024.01.13 - Memory optimisation: now it requires just ~1 GB of VRAM or RAM to run it.
+I changed wav2lip_batch_size from 1024 to 16, and face_det_batch_size from 16 to 4.
+Almost no trade offs in speed.
+Update file in Extras: server_wav2lip.py
 - 2024.01.13 - fixed VRAM memory leak: CUDA buffers were not emptied after each generation, eating vram and slowing down each generation.
 Update file in Extras: wav2lip_module.py
 - 2024.01.11 - fixed crashing when face is not found.
 Update file in Extras: https://github.com/Mozer/wav2lip/blob/master/wav2lip_module.py
 - 2024.01.01 - bug fixes, paths for linux